roymasad/peanut-stash/README.md

     pnut p
 (get the last stashed text peanut)

+    pnut a lst ~/project1
+(stashed command alis title to run would be 'lst' and the command template would be 'ls -al ${folder}' )

 ### Features:

 * Cloud based collaborative copy pasting of terminal commands (peanuts! 🥜)